veksh/terraform-provider-godaddy-dns/README.md

-# GoDaddy DNS Terraform Provider
+# GoDaddy DNS provider for Terraform

-This module allows to manage individual DNS resource records for domains hosted on GoDaddy DNS servers, using [management API](https://developer.godaddy.com/).
+This plug-in enables the managment of individual DNS resource records for domains hosted on GoDaddy DNS servers, using [the management API](https://developer.godaddy.com/).

-It manages only DNS resources (no e.g. domain management) and aim to manage individual DNS resource records (not the whole domain), while preserving existant records and tolerating external modifications (as far as possible).
+It only manages DNS resources (no e.g. domain management) and aims to manage individual DNS resource records (not the whole domain), while preserving existant records and tolerating external modifications.

-Example usage is pretty straightforward
+Example usage (assuming environment variables `GODADDY_API_KEY` and `GODADDY_API_SECRET` are set up with GoDaddy API credentials):

 ``` terraform
 terraform {